yiliny/yiliny/README.md

 - Invovled as an advisor

-- Came up with a T7 amplifying system to detect arsenic pollution
+- T7 amplifying system to detect arsenic pollution

 - XMU-China Team won the **Gold Award** in 2017